MRSA-J/Catpus/README.md

 ### What is Catpus DHU

 A wechat program which is built for student voluntary organization: "Catpus DHU," at Donghua University to assist with helping stray cats on campus.
-Since there are more and more stray cats on my friends' campus, we feel like we need such an organizations to let
+Since there are more and more stray cats on my friends' campus, we feel like we need such an organizations to organize feeding, adopting and sterillization issues.

 ## Features